Castyblank320/CleanFixLauncher/README.md

 ## Why this exists

-I buy games on Steam, but sometimes we need to apply a “fix” (a crack, an online‑fix) to play with friends.
+I buy games on Steam, but sometimes I want to apply a “fix” (a crack, an online‑fix) to play with friends.
-Every time we want to use the fix, we have to manually copy files into the game folder, overwriting the originals.
-Then, to go back to the legit Steam version, we have to restore those files by hand.
+Every time I want to use the fix, I have to manually copy files into the game folder, overwriting the originals.
+Then, to go back to the legit Steam version, I have to restore those files by hand.
 This back‑and‑forth is tedious and error‑prone.

 No existing tool made this easy.
 So I built a launcher that: